-The abstract submission deadline is January 31, 2019 at 11:59 EST. A higher priority will be placed on submissions that include participants from multiple countries or regions.
+The abstract submission deadline has passed.
+A higher priority will be placed on submissions that include participants from multiple countries or regions.

 - The Scientific Program Committee determines the presentation format of Scientific Presentations after review and selection.
 Scientific Presentations can be selected as either a free paper or poster (additional descriptions below).
 All abstracts that are accepted in this category will be published.
 Please note: Individuals may only present a maximum of two oral presentations.